On coupled-channel dynamics in the presence of anomalous thresholds: Linear integral equation on real contours

 where the result is expressed in terms of the more convenient building blocks

 The integrals over $\bar s$ in (\ref{res-Nhat}) are on the real axis strictly.
 The integration domains for the various contributions are implied by the region where their integrands are zero as summarized in (\ref{def-rhoL}, \ref{def-rhoX}).
-Note that $\hat N_{ab}(s)$ is given by (\ref{res-Nhat}) for $s > (m_b+M_b)^2$ only where the pseudo inverse of the phase-space matrix $\hat \rho_{ab}(s)$ is defined unambiguously.
-From (\ref{res-varsigma}) it follows that $\hat N_{ab}(s)$ inherits the cut-lines of the generalized potential $U_{cb}(s)$ for any $c$ only.
-The cut lines of the phase-space functions are not present in $\hat N_{ab}(s)$.
-This implied that $\hat N_{ab}(s)$ has a unique analytic continuation from $s > (m_b+M_b)^2$ down to $s > \mu_b^2$, however, only as long as we keep $\epsilon$ finite in the contours of Fig. \ref{fig:3}.
-Note that the region $ \mu_b^2 < s < (m_b+M_b)^2$ is accessed by $\hat N_{ab}(s)$ in the third line of (\ref{res-Nhat}).
-Could it be justified to use $(\ref{res-Nhat})$ at $s < (m_b+M_b)^2$ for which it was not derived?
-We will return to this issue further below.
+Note that a further simplification arises since it is justified to use the replacement $\epsilon_{cb}'' \to -\epsilon'$ in (\ref{res-Nhat}).
 We exemplify the form of the auxiliary functions $\hat N_{ab}(s)$ with our model (\ref{def-model}).
 In Fig. \ref{fig:13} the complex functions are shown in the domain $s> \mu_b^2$ or $s > (m_b + M_b )^2$ only as needed for the evaluation of the functions $B_{ab}(s)$ in (\ref{rewrite-B-second}, \ref{rewrite-B-third}).
 It is important to note that the latter do depend on the choice of the return point $\hat \mu_b$.
 The functions $\hat N_{ab}(s)$ are discontinuous at the return points $s =\hat \mu^2_b$.

-In the following we perform a further simplification of (\ref{res-Nhat}) valid at $s > (m_b+M_b)^2$.
+In the following we perform a further simplification of (\ref{res-Nhat}).
 Our target are the terms in the last two lines.
 We begin with the very last term, for which we obtain for $c> b$